 the Francis commitment to openness, transparency and candour and much more

-The four weeks of residential teaching is spread over the academic year and held at Missenden Abbey, Buckinghamshire New University and includes:
+The four weeks of residential teaching is spread over the academic year and includes:

 lectures and exercises

 input from senior professional NHS communicators, guest keynote speakers and communications experts from inside and outside of healthcare

 Committed to supporting NHS communicators, we're offering a 50% match-funded bursary to all those accepted onto the course.
 The remainder of the fees must be covered by the student’s organisation.
-We've run three successful cohorts to date.
+We've run four successful cohorts to date.
 Cohort 5 started at Bucks New University on 5 February 2018.
 Cohort 6 is likely to start at the end of this year - more details to come.